yijiangh/conmech/README.rst

 (A cool gif should come here :satisfied:)

-For examples of interactive usage in python (analysis for complete or partial structure in a construction sequence), see [stiffness_checker_test.ipynb](tests/notebook_demo/demo.ipynb).
+For examples of interactive usage in python (analysis for complete or partial structure in a construction sequence), see `stiffness_checker_test.ipynb <./tests/notebook_demo/demo.ipynb>`_.

 Build from source
 -----------------